Intermesh/groupoffice-docs/install/debian.rst

    Manage e-mail domains in Group-Office

-.. note: There is an issue with special characters in the mysql password.
+.. note:: There is an issue with special characters in the mysql password.
 Make sure you don't have ':', '/', '@', '+', '?', and '=' in it if you use the mailserver.
 See https://github.com/trusteddomainproject/OpenDKIM/issues/248#issuecomment-2828125266

 Serverclient module